Hllib/PlanetArcade/README.md

   - creating level designs
   - working with animations
   - creating motion logic
-  - setup of artificial intelligence and in 3D:
+  - setup of artificial intelligence<br>
+and in 3D:
   - layout and construction of 3D locations
   - creating cutscenes and working with Cinemachine Timeline